Hosted by the Friends of Washington Crossing Park

 Q: I can't find the email that contains my ticket.
 Can you resend them?

-A: This is a sampling event only – no beer will be sold.
-Attendees will receive 2-ounce pours of many different kinds of beers.
+A: This is a sampling event only - no additional alcoholic beverages will be sold.
+Attendees will receive 2-ounce pours of many different kinds of beer and malt beverages.
+Non-alcoholic beverages can be purchased from food vendors.

-Q: How can I get involved as a food vendor or brewery?
+Q: How can I get involved as a food vendor or participating brewery?

-A: Breweries and food vendors interested in participating should check the Vendor Information page to get started.
+A: Breweries and food vendors interested in participating should check the Vendor Information page or email info@washingtoncrossingpark.org for more information.

 Q: Can I re-enter the Brewfest area once I’ve left?

 A: No. Once you have left the grounds, re-entry is not allowed.
-Bathrooms, water, food and ATMs are available on-site.
+Bathrooms, water, and food are available on-site.
+There is no ATM, most vendors take cash, card, or Venmo.

 A: Parking will be clearly marked near the Brewfest site.
 Please designate a driver (a limited number of DD tickets are available for each event).
-Or, take advantage of a rideshare after the event.
 Cars cannot be left overnight after the event.

 Q: Is the event wheelchair accessible?